Low temperature dynamics for confined $p=2$ soft spin in the quenched regime: Introduction

+in which the extra-term $2\sigma$ is chosen for convenience, see the section \eqref{sec2} for more detail and so that the right-hand side of the Langevin equation \eqref{langevin1} looks as a gradient flow \cite{Kristima,Altieri}.

-and the function $\ell(t)$ avoids large values configurations for $q_i$'s.
-The parameter $T$ involved in the definition (\ref{distributioneta}) identifies physically as the temperature regarding the equilibrium states.
-For the spherical model, $\sum_{i=1}^N q_i^2=N$, and $\ell(t)$ is a Lagrange multiplier.
-Alternatively, $\ell(t)$ can be a $O(N)$ invariant polynomial function: $\ell(t):=\sum_n h_n a^n(t)$ with $a(t):=\sum_i \frac{q_i^2(t)}{N}$.
-In the large $N$ limit, the spherical $p=2$ spin dynamics has been investigated analytically twenty-five years ago \cite{Leticia1}, exploiting Wigner semi-circle law for the eigenvalue distribution for the disorder $J_{ij}$.
-As a result, even though the $p=2$ spherical spin glass looks like a ferromagnetic in disguise \cite{Dominicsbook,Kristima} rather than a true spin glass regarding its statics properties\footnote{In particular, no replica symmetry breaking occurs.}, its dynamical aspects are however non-trivial.
+In the large $N$ limit, the ‘‘hard sphere" spherical $p=2$ spin dynamics has been investigated analytically twenty-five years ago \cite{Leticia1}, exploiting Wigner semi-circle law for the eigenvalue distribution of the disorder $J_{ij}$.
+As a result, even though the $p=2$ spherical spin glass looks like a ferromagnetic in disguise \cite{Dominicsbook,Kristima} rather than a true spin glass regarding its statics properties\footnote{In particular, no replica symmetry breaking occurs.}, its dynamics is however non-trivial.
 Indeed below the critical temperature $T_c$, the system never reaches equilibrium with exponential decay except for very special initial ‘‘staggered'' configurations for $q_i(t=0)$'s and ergodicity is weakly broken.
-As for the static limit, this behavior is reminiscent of the domain coarsening for a ferromagnet in the low-temperature phase \cite{Kristina1}, where equilibrium fails as the size of the domains with positive and negative magnetization grows in time.
+As for the static limit, this behavior is reminiscent of the domain coarsening for a ferromagnet in the low-temperature phase \cite{Dominicsbook,Kristina1}, where equilibrium fails as the size of the domains with positive and negative magnetization grows in time. .

-Regarding the case of a confining potential and relaxing the strict spherical constraint, the existent literature mainly focuses on the quartic potential $\ell(t):=\kappa_1+\kappa_2 a(t)$ \cite{Bray, Emmot}, but higher polynomials are difficult to address with standard methods.
-In this letter, we address the sixtic issue for $p=2$.
-We propose a general formalism based on the observation that, for large $N$, $a(t)$ must satisfy a closed integral equation.
-The low-temperature expansion of the solution formally resumes below the critical temperature, which looks like the series convergence radius.
-We furthermore investigate the behavior of the square length $a(t)$, which self average for large $N$, regarding the shape of the sixtic potential.
-Finally, we expect that the method discussed in this paper generalizes straightforwardly to more complicated models.
+This paper is a companion of the reference \cite{Vincent}, aiming to address specifically the issue to solve asymptotic dynamics from a low-temperature expansion in the large $N$ regime, in the case where the sharp spherical constraint is replaced by a smooth potential with some stable minima.
+We suggest a general formalism to investigate the asymptotic equation satisfied by $a(t)$ and $\dot{a}(t)$ arising because of the self-averaging of $a(t)$.
+This equation turns to be a closed equation for $a(t)$ assuming to remains close to some equilibrium point of the potential for late time, and can be easily solved by Laplace transform accordingly to the method considered in \cite{Bray,Emmot} for phase ordering kinetics.
+The solution exhibits an explicit expression for the critical temperature toward a weak ergodicity breaking phase, valid around all equilibrium points of the potential.
+Analysing the way the system reaches an equilibrium point, we show that the hypothesis depends strongly on the degeneracy of the vacuum.